Avanade/Beef/samples/MyEf.Hr/docs/4-Employee-Test.md

 ## Employee API test

-For the purposes of this sample, copy the contents of [`EmployeeTest.cs`](../MyEf.Hr.Test/Apis/EmployeeTest.cs) and paste into an equivalent (new) `EmployeeTest.cs`.
-Comment out the regions `GetByArgs` and `Termination` as these capabilities have not been implemented yet.
+Underneath the Apis folder, create a new class called `EmployeeTest.cs`.
+For the purposes of this sample, copy the contents of the sample [`EmployeeTest.cs`](../MyEf.Hr.Test/Apis/EmployeeTest.cs) and replace the contents of the new class.

+Comment out the regions `GetByArgs` and `Terminate` as these capabilities have not been implemented yet.
-Review and execute the tests and ensure they all pass as expected.

 </br>

 ## Employee Validator test

 This is more of a pure unit test; in that all data repository access is mocked out.
-This allows these to executed faster without database set up requirements, but will need the likes of reference data, and other, mocked as required.
+This allows for faster execution without database set up requirements, but will need the likes of reference data, and other, mocked as required.
 The sample demonstrates how these validators can be easily and thoroughly tested.

+Underneath the Apis folder, create a new class called `EmployeeValidatorTest.cs`.
 For the purposes of this sample, copy the contents of [`EmployeeValidatorTest.cs`](../MyEf.Hr.Test/Validators/EmployeeValidatorTest.cs) and paste into an equiavlent (new) `Validators/EmployeeValidatorTest.cs`.

-Review and execute the tests and ensure they all pass as expected.

 </br>

-## Conclusion
+## Verify

 At this stage we now have a set of functioning and tested employee CRUD-based APIs.
 These are now essentially ready for deployment; obviously, before doing so security would need to be integrated into the solution.

+To verify, build the test project and ensure there are no compilation errors.
+Utilizing the test explorer, review and execute the EmployeeTest as well as the EmployeeValidatorTest tests and ensure they all pass as expected.

+## Next Step

-Next we will implement a new [employee search](./Employee-Search.md) endpoint.
+Next we will implement a new [employee search](./5-Employee-Search.md) endpoint.